amsoufi/DemoEASE/README.md

 - This codebase was built with heavy reference to [OpenAI Spinning Up](https://spinningup.openai.com/en/latest/).
 - Each sub-project can be run independently by executing `main.py`.
-- You can modify demonstrations and randomization through the respective `robot.py` and URDF files.
 - Saved logs and models will be created in the `data/` folder of each sub-project.
 - **Automated Experiment Script:**
   An example bash script (`myscript.sh`) is provided that automates running `run.py` with different hyperparameter settings.